 The Human Services cluster prepares students for employment in career pathways that relate to families and human needs such as family and community services, personal care and consumer services.
 Graduates of these programs are employed in the management, marketing and operation of hair salons, barber shops and spas.
-Students concentrate their studies and receive career and technical certifications in one (1) of the following programs:
+Students concentrate their studies and receive career and technical certifications in the following program:

-Hairdressing & Cosmetology
+• Hairdressing & Cosmetology